learn-co-students/SE-LIVE-121123-class-sessions/03-calexico-practice/notes.md

 - [x] Create <span> for each obj
 - [x] Assign dish name to <span>
 - [x] Append <span> to `menu-items`
+2. View the details of the first menu item in the Dish detail section on page load
+- [x] Select DOM elements from dish section
+- [] Assign values of dish from data to DOM elements
+- [x] Wrap this in a render function
+- [x] Call the fn, passing the first dish as arg